alt-text-task-force/.github/profile/scipy-2022-comic-alt-text.md

 A cow's head pokes from behind the table.
 She has luxious horns, a curious snout and an adorable cow-bell tied around her neck.

-Friend walks along, prodding the columns of the table with his cane.
+Friend walks along, gently prodding the columns of the table with his cane.
 While he is not literally using a cane to access digital information, this example lets sighted readers imagine navigating a digital landscape, such as a table, in a similar way to navigating a physical landscape, such as an alleyway.
 Friend: Ah, the best age is 4 years, at 600kg!

 # Page 8
+## Panel 1
 Ally: In the context of documentation for Scientific Python projets, there's usually enough details surronding the graph.

+## Panel 2
+A web page representing the typical page of documentation for a Scientific Python project.
+In this case, it is NumPy, on the about histograms.

+### Long details of documentation example
+The page has an example histogram, the details too small to make out.
+The page reads:
+The NumPy histogram function applied to an array returns a pair of vectors: the histogram of the array and a vector of the bin edges.
+Beware: matplotlib also has a function to build histograms (called hist, as in Matlab) that differs from the one in NumPy.
+The main difference is that pylab.hist plots the histogram automatically, while numpy.histogram only generates the data.

+The code snippet reads:
+- import numpy as np
+- rg = np.random.default_rng(1)
+- import matplotlib.pyplot as plt
+- Build a vector of 10000 normal deviates with variance 0.5^2 and mean 2

+## Panel 3
+A tsumani wave of words surge up and around Friend.
+Friend: However, I might get lost in this sea of text!

+## Panel 4
+Friend is now safe from the wave, having shored up onto an island.
+The island has a flag with a histogram on it.
+The flag reads out its alt text "A normalized histogram...".
+Friend is relieved now that everything makes sense.

+A caption reads:
+Alt text summmarizes the most important parts.
+An island after a sea of text.

+## Panel 5
+A caption reads:
+This is just the tip of the iceberg.
+In blog posts, release notes, contributor guidelines, there's all sorts of curveballs we're still figuring out.

+## Panel 7
+Four examples of curveballs.
+The examples include
+- Screenshots
+- Memes
+- Flowcharts
+- Header images

+## Panel 8
+Friend: It will take time for these to become accessible.
+But once it is, I'll want to learn everything!
+I have so much data about cows...
+Cowabunga!

 # Page 9
 # Page 10